When Shoplifting Is A Felony: Retailers Back Harsher Penalties For Store Theft

 Claypool is typically a corporate-crime watchdog, but it was the Tennessee case that got him curious.
 The door he opened was to a convoluted web of state laws that decide the fate of people caught shoplifting — who gets harsher penalties and who doesn't — and the role that the stores can play when they lobby lawmakers or send security staff to testify in court.

 The retailers' targets are organized crime rings and repeat offenders, looking to profit from shoplifting, said Jason Straczewski, who oversees state-level advocacy and government relations at the National Retail Federation.
-"Retailers are not about filling the jails with tons of people who've stolen small dollar amounts of goods," he said.
+"Retailers are not about filling the jails with tons of people who've stolen small-dollar amounts of goods," he said.

 The definition of "organized retail theft" changes by state.
-California's Prop 20, for example, describes it as at least two people shoplifting "in concert" at least twice in six months for a total value over $250.
+California's Prop 20, for example, describes it as at least two people shoplifting "in concert" at least twice in six months for a total value more than $250.

-The NRF doesn't "know where to draw the line" in defining organized retail crime, Straczewski said.
+The National Retail Federation doesn't "know where to draw the line" in defining organized retail crime, Straczewski said.
 But the trade group has called its impact as "considerable," costing retailers $703,320 per $1 billion in sales.
 Almost all the retailers polled by the trade group said they'd been hit by retail-theft "gangs" in the previous year.
 Top stolen items were designer clothes and handbags, infant formula, razors and laundry detergent.

 The culprit